 The new diversion program is split into three levels.

-Level One drug diversion is described as offering “minimal punishment and provides education for individuals who committed the offenses of misdemeanor possession of cannabis and/or drug paraphernalia.”
+MISDEMEANOR DRUG DIVERSION: Level 1 is described as offering “minimal punishment and provides education for individuals who committed the offenses of misdemeanor possession of cannabis and/or drug paraphernalia.”

-Level Two diversion covers simple possession charges, including felony possession of cocaine, heroin, cannabis over 20 grams, and possession of cannabis with intent to sell or deliver.
-The program requires the completion of at least two hours of substance abuse education, and 4 hours of community service.
+FELONY DRUG DIVERSION: Level 2 diversion covers simple possession charges, including felony possession of cocaine, heroin, cannabis over 20 grams, and possession of cannabis with intent to sell or deliver.
+The program requires the completion of at least four hours of substance abuse education (can be an online class), a two hour face to face substance abuse education program, and 4 hours of community service.
 And, this must be completed before the first scheduled pretrial conference.
 Finally, the defendant must stay out of trouble for six months.
 If re-arrested within six months, the case will be escalated to a Level Three diversion.

-Level Three covers the same drug cases listed above, but this level applies to folks with a drug addiction that requires treatment.
+LEVEL THREE DIVERSION covers the same drug cases listed above, but this level applies to folks with a drug addiction that requires treatment.
 The requirements of Level Three will involve one of two things, either Drug Court, or individualized treatment terms (for example, sometimes a client has insurance that will pay for a drug treatment program, etc.).
 But, if you fail to complete Level Three, you’re out of options and you’ll be sent back to court and prosecuted.
+Basically, this program is the same exact program as currently offered by drug court.
+No changes here.